liquibase/liquibase-groovy-dsl/README.md

 there is no hope for you.
 This project was started once upon a time by Tim Berglund, and is currently maintained by Steve Saliman.

+##Version 4.0.0 has finally been released!

+After far too long, release 4.0.0 has been released adding support for Liquibase 4.26+.
+See the [News](#news) section for more details.

 **Important note for Groovy 4 and build tools:**
 This DSL is built with a transitive dependency on Groovy 3.0.15.
 This ensures that Gradle and Maven users don't need to include Groovy in the classpath for the DSL to work, but because Groovy moved